 Organic fruit producers cannot use petroleum-based wax on their product.
 They can, however, use some forms of naturally derived wax, such as carnauba, and still be compliant with the organic designation.

-- Culinary wax paper contains a coating of paraffin wax to make it water-resistant and non-stick.
-This is also useful for keeping food fresh when you store it in the refrigerator.
+Culinary wax paper contains a coating of paraffin wax to make it water-resistant and non-stick.
+This is also useful for keeping food fresh when stored in the refrigerator.

 Buying Paraffin Wax